What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 If the customer’s shipping address is unknown or incorrect, you’ll want to reach out to them to verify the accuracy of the mailing address and make any needed corrections.

-If you know of any delays and the reason for it (e.g., poor weather conditions that closed down the shipping location or caused the carrier to halt operations), be sure to inform the customer of the delay and the reason for it.
+If you know of any delays and the reason for them (e.g., poor weather conditions that closed down the shipping location or caused the carrier to halt operations), be sure to inform the customer of both the delay and the reason.

 Email those affected, apologisefor the potential late shipment, and thank them for their patience.